Haehnchen/idea-php-symfony2-plugin/README.md

 If your issue does not exist, open a new issue :smiley:.

 Make sure to provide the maximum amount of informations, such as:
-* What version of PHPStorm are you using ?
+* What version of Phptorm are you using ?
 * What version of the plugin are you using ?
-* What kind of project have you encountered the issue with ?
-(Symfony, etc, custom/full stack ? silex ?)
 * The stack trace if an error occurred
 * Check if you are in PhpStorm eap channel